sam-m-ward/Supernova-Siblings/README.md

 # Supernova-Siblings
 A single-galaxy hierarchical Bayesian model for Type Ia Supernovae that exploded in the same host galaxy: 'SN Siblings'.

-In this repo I summarise work done to adapt a hierarchical Bayesian model, *BayeSN*, to fit light curves of supernova siblings simultaneously.
-I present here my Stan code, and key conclusions, which are:
+This repo summarise's work done to adapt a hierarchical Bayesian model, *BayeSN*, to fit light curves of supernova siblings simultaneously.
+I present the new Stan code, and key conclusions, which are:

 1. Estimates of siblings parameters improve by fitting all the siblings' data simultaneously, as compared to constraints from fitting each sibling individually.